bereanrobotics/berean-robotics-website/_pages/tournaments.md

 layout: tournaments
 live: false
 tournament: Test
-next: 12/28/2017 12:04:30 PM
+next: 01/27/2018 9::00 AM
 ---
 <div class="column-wrapper">
 	This page Is where you will find the tournaments, there will be live scores and rankings during a tournament.
 You can also view previous scores below.
 	<br><br>
 	{% if page.live == true %}
-		<p id="clock" style="display: none;"></p>
 		<h5 class="column-wrapper centered">These are the rankings for the {{ page.tournament }} Qualifying tournament, which is live.</h5>
 		<br>
 		<div class="column-wrapper">